The 22 players who played just one Premier League game for Man Utd

-The midfielder was sold to Roy Keane’s Ipswich and is currently playing for Exeter City in League Two.
+The midfielder was sold to Roy Keane’s Ipswich a few weeks later and is currently playing for National League South side Ebbsfleet United.

-McKee was in United’s starting line-up for the 1992 FA Youth Cup final, along with future United legends such as Gary Neville, David Beckham and Ryan Giggs.
+McKee was in United’s starting line-up for the 1992 FA Youth Cup final, along with future United legends Gary Neville, David Beckham and Ryan Giggs.

 The forward didn’t quite have the same impact in the first team, however, making just one appearance before being sold to Kilmarnock in 1994.

 McKee spent most of his career in Scotland before retiring in 2001, although he did have a brief loan spell with Vikingur FC in Iceland.

 In 2004, Dong Fangzhuo became the first Chinese player to sign for United although some critics claimed that the deal was just a marketing ploy.